skushagra/zolo-backend/README.md

 - `DB_PORT` - To store port of the mysql database (default = "3306")
 - `DB_NAME` - To store the database name (default = "zolo")

+The database by default does not have any lenders so remember to add a few lenders before proceeding.

 ## API Setup
 1. Install and setup go on your system.